andrasq/node-qprintf/Readme.md

 qprintf
 =======

-Very quick little printf-like output formatter, interpolates the arguments into the format string and writes them to process.stdout.
+Very quick printf-like output formatter, interpolates the arguments into the format string and writes them to process.stdout.
 Recognizes more formats than console.log, and is easier to type.